UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 Under (149.5)

-UConn has a 22-9-0 record against the spread this season compared to Miami (FL), who is 18-11-0 ATS.
-A total of 19 out of the Huskies' games this season have hit the over, and 15 of the Hurricanes' games have gone over.
-The two teams combine to score 158.4 points per game, 8.9 more points than this matchup's total.
-UConn is 9-1 against the spread and 9-1 overall over its past 10 contests, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.
+UConn is 22-9-0 against the spread this season compared to Miami (FL)'s 18-11-0 ATS record.
+The Huskies have hit the over in 19 games, while Hurricanes games have gone over 15 times.
+The teams combine to score 158.4 points per game, 8.9 more points than this matchup's total.
+UConn is 9-1 against the spread and 9-1 overall over its past 10 games, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.